Park-Jeong-Gil/pixel-borders/README.md

 Inspired by the excellent [NES.css](https://nostalgic-css.github.io/NES.css/) which is a full NES-style CSS framework.
 Pixel borders is intended to be used where only the borders are required.

+Original project created by [Nigel O'Toole](https://github.com/NigelOToole).

 ### License
-MIT © Nigel O Toole
+MIT © Nigel O Toole, modernized by girgir